filakhtov/gentoo-use-docs/dev-libs/icu.md

 Pass the `--enable-static` option to the configure script.
 Build and install a statically linked version of the `libicudata`, `libicui18n`, `libicuio`, `libicutest`, `libicutu` and the `libicuuc` libraries.

 This flag should only be enabled if there is an explicit need for the static libraries.

+### test
+Pass the `--enable-tests` option to the configure script.
+Build the test suite provided with the source code and execute the `make check` command after the main build is completed to run it and test for any regressions.
+This will extend the build time.

+This flag should normally be disabled, because these tests are primarily used by the maintainers, developers and testers.

+### verify-sig
+Perform signature verification of the upstream source code archive before extracting it and building the package.

+It is safe to disable this flag.